Umair-ah/eCommerce/README.md

 - associations between user, product, line_item and cart, order models x
 - sessions for cart_id x

-- routes
+- routes x
-- buy now
+- buy now x
-- add to cart
+- add to cart x
-- remove product from cart
+- remove product from cart x
-- calculate sub_total
+- calculate sub_total x

-### Use Turbo Frames for above ^
+### Use Turbo Frames for above ^ x

-- using turbo frame to edit address on cart page
+- using turbo frame to edit address on cart page x
-- users have their own address
+- users have their own address x

 - checkout with Razorpay